eugeneganshin/easy-mail/README.md

-# A small SPA application to create emails and send them with SendGrid API.
+# A small SPA application to make emails and send them via SendGrid.

 ## Used technologies: